 Meditation is something I have read about and even studied, but found very difficult.
 Shetty suggests various ways of tackling it and what to expect.
 Breathing is an integral part of a monk's existence, but it is also something we tend to take for granted.
 In the chaos we live in it too often seems we react without fully thinking.
 A deep breath before saying something can make a big difference.

 One concept that I had taken up was that the next day starts the night before.
 Thanks for reminding me.
-When I adopted the idea it was to make myself more effective/efficient at work--I would lay my clothes out, make my lunch, check my schedule and try to get a good night's sleep.
+When I adopted the idea it was to make myself more effective/efficient at work--I would lay my clothes out, make my lunch, check my schedule and try to get a good night's sleep to get a good start the next day.
 Now I am retired and I have perhaps slacked off a bit, but the next day is still an opportunity to get more out of life.
 Try not to stay up too late, focus on a plan for the next day realizing every day is unique and you may have to make adjustments, but without a plan you will just be blown along.

 Forgiveness is easy to say, but hard for many of us.
 No one is perfect and we all have a past.
 We can never really understand what another person has gone through.
 If we have learned from our mistakes we should allow others to advance.
 Gratitude for where life has placed us and we can be happy.